Branston Church of England Infant Academy

 What does RE look like at Branston C of E Infant Academy?

-At Branston CofE Infant Academy, we use the Lincolnshire Agreed Syllabus as the basis of our RE curriculum.
-From this syllabus, we follow compulsory units and select appropriate additional units of study to form the basis of our own RE curriculum.
-This curriculum reflects the #BalancedRE approach, which focuses on a balance between believing (theology), living (human/social sciences) and thinking (philosophy).
-Christianity and Islam are the two compulsory religious which must be studied in Key Stage 1.
+At Branston Church of England Infant Academy, we use the Lincoln Diocese Board of Education Primary RE Curriculum (2025) as the basis of our RE curriculum.
+From this syllabus, we follow units of study to form the basis of our own RE curriculum which takes place over a two-year cycle.
+This curriculum reflects the worldview approach, which focuses on a balance between believing (theology), living (human/social sciences) and thinking (philosophy).
+Christianity, Islam, Judaism and Sikhism are the main religions which are studied across both Key Stages, as well and non-religious world views.

 Religious Education in the Early Years: